Local Galois representations of Swan conductor one: Introduction

-In Section \ref{Epsfac}, we show the coincidence of the epsilon factors.
-It is difficult to calculate the epsilon factors of simple epipelagic representations of $W_K$ directly, because primitive representations are involved.
+In Section \ref{Epsfac}, we show the equality of the epsilon factors.
+It is difficult to calculate the epsilon factors of irreducible representations of $W_K$ of Swan conductor $1$ directly, because primitive representations are involved.
 However, we know the equality of the epsilon factors up to $p^e$-th roots of unity if $n=p^e$, since we have already checked the conditions (i) and (ii) in the characterization.
 Using this fact and $p \nmid [T_{\zeta}^{\mathrm{u}} : E_{\zeta}]$, the problem is reduced to study an epsilon factor of a character.
 Next we reduce the problem to the case where the characteristic of $K$ is $p$ and $k=\bF_p$.
 At this stage, it is possible to calculate the epsilon factor if $p \neq 2$.
 However, it is still difficult if $p=2$, because the direct calculation of the epsilon factor involves an explicit study of the Artin reciprocity map for a wildly ramified extension with a non-trivial ramification filtration.
 This is a special phenomenon in the case where $p=2$.
 We will avoid this difficulty by reducing the problem to the case where $e=1$.
 In this case, we have already known the equality up to sign.
 Hence, it suffices to show the equality of non-zero real parts.
 This is easy, because the difficult study of the Artin reciprocity map involves only the imaginary part of the equality.

-In Appendix \ref{RealAS}, we discuss a construction of simple epipelagic representations of $W_K$ in the cohomology of Artin-Schreier varieties.
+In Appendix \ref{RealAS}, we discuss a construction of irreducible representations of $W_K$ of Swan conductor $1$ in the cohomology of Artin--Schreier varieties.
 This geometric construction incorporates a twist by a ``rectifier''.
-We see that the ``rectifier'' parts come from the cohomology of Artin-Schreier varieties associated to quadratic forms.
-The Artin-Schreier varieties which we use have origins in a study of Lubin-Tate spaces in \cite{ITepiwild}.
+We see that the ``rectifier'' parts come from the cohomology of Artin--Schreier varieties associated to quadratic forms.
+The Artin--Schreier varieties which we use have origins in studies of Lubin--Tate spaces in \cite{ITStab3} and \cite{ITsimpwild}.